 In several of the areas where bedrock is known to be shallow, evidence of karst geology was observed in the LiDAR (Fig. 3).
-The example shown in Figure 3 is located in the northeastern corner of the Donnellson Quadrangle where field reconnaissance of the area revealed a spring located near the toe of a slope along Sugar Creek and several sinkholes near the top of the slope (see Appendix A for field photos).
-Limestone float was also observed along the slope which likely indicates shallow bedrock.
+The example shown in Figure 3 is located in the northwestern part of the West Point Quadrangle where sinkholes identified in the Soil Survey of Lee County (Lockridge, 1979) are evident in the LiDAR.
+Unfortunately field reconnaissance of the area was not possible during the mapping process.
 Karst geology is more widespread in northeastern Iowa, however recent mapping efforts in southeastern Iowa has further expanded the realm of karst in Iowa.
 Thin soil/glacial cover over carbonate bedrock is the typical environment for generating karst and this area of the state is no exception.

-Figure 3: LiDAR image with "hillshade" effect to illustrate karst geology in the northeastern part of the Donnellson Quadrangle.
+Figure 3: LiDAR image with "hillshade" effect to illustrate karst geology in the northwestern part of the West Point Quadrangle.
+Multiple sinkholes were identified in the Soil Survey of Lee County (Lockridge, 1979), however these were not able to be verified during field reconnaissance.